amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Sample tests are located in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```
 //example (pls refer to pageobject class and spec files)

-//a simple test using async mode//
+//a test using async mode//

 describe('Performing a search operation on Yahoo Page',  () =>  {
   it('Performing a search operation', async () =>  {